 Disclaimer 😊: I have always been a dog lover.
+As a child, we always had dogs—several dogs.
 In my adult life, I have owned four dogs:

 - Ellie—a yellow Labrador Retriever who passed away approximately 20 years ago.